Overview

 Mutation testing can spawn a lot of compile and test workers.
 By default, Acton uses the host's available parallelism and keeps one isolated mutation workspace per worker.

-Use --mutation-workers <N> when you want to cap or raise concurrency for a specific run:
+Use --mutation-workers <N> to cap or raise concurrency for a specific run:

 Mutation testing can be expensive because each valid mutant is compiled and tested separately.
 In practice, most local runs should use one or more filters to keep the scope small and the feedback fast.